 roasted grape crostini with goat cheese and walnuts

-Slow roasted grape crostini with goat cheese and walnuts with a drizzle of honey.
-A yummy vegetarian appetizer or they’re also great to serve for a cheese course.
+These slow roasted grape crostini with goat cheese and walnuts with a drizzle of honey are truly sublime.
+They’re a yummy vegetarian appetizer for a fall gathering or they’re also great to serve for a cheese course.

 Confession: I almost forgot to post today.
 I mean I had the recipe all ready to go and all.
 And I absolutely love it, it’s just that we just had an awesome fun busy weekend, and all of a sudden it’s the 22nd and I haven’t even looked at the photos I took yet.